kwaledesign/Coding-Standards/css.md

 By categorizing CSS rules we begin to see patterns and can define better practices around each of these patterns [[1]](README.md#works-cited).

 ### Base
-Base styles are project defaults for major HTML element styles.
-These include figures, forms, links, lists, media, blockquotes, tables, and typography.
-For small projects, it's perfectly acceptable to style these elements directly, however, for increased flexibility and especially for larger projects it is wise to scope base styles with a class.
-For example, typography styles are scoped by placing a class on a main section so that the only 'default' type values are those provided by the normalize reset in order to avoid repeatedly over-ridding.
-Another example is the table element, which is scoped with the `.scope` class.
-Again, the idea is to prevent redundant overrides of base element styles.
-This is explained in greater detail in [Opt-In-Typography](http://css-tricks.com/opt-in-typography/) and [Global Typographic Styles Suck](http://anthonyshort.me/2012/05/global-typographic-styles-suck).
+The base directory contains styles and settings that apply to the entire project.
+These include the `_color-pallet.scss` and `_typography-pallet.scss` partials as well as settings for compass and compass plugins.
 [Example Base Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/base).

 ### Component
-Components are the equivallent to Modules within the [SMACSS](smacss.com) methodology renamed here to avoid confusion with Drupal's terminology.
+Components are the equivalent to Modules within the [SMACSS](smacss.com) methodology renamed here to avoid confusion with Drupal's terminology.
 Components are modular and reusable entities of a design system.
 Example components include buttons, call to actions, navigation elements, etc. Each component is defined within its own partial inside the component directory.
 [Example Component Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/components).

 ### Layout